Elimge/lufemage-data-lab/README.md

 ## Future Improvements

-*   Develop an interactive dashboard using Streamlit or Dash.
 *   Apply statistical tests to validate hypotheses (e.g., A/B testing promotional strategies).
 *   Build a simple predictive model to forecast sales for the next quarter.